harystyleseze/alx-system_engineering-devops/0x00-shell_basics/README.md

-This task is to print file type.
+This task is to create aa symbolic link